LuanEdCosta/js-data-structures-and-algorithms/README.md

-# :book: What This Project Is
+# :book: About

-This project contains my data structures and algorithms study notes in JavaScript, but i'm actually using TypeScript to write clean and maintainable code.
+This project contains my data structures and algorithms study notes in JavaScript, but I'm actually using TypeScript to write clean and maintainable code.

 ## :file_folder: Project Structure